mathgeniuszach/NGP/README.md

 # NGP
-NGP (New Game Project) is a multiplayer wrapper for [Godot](https://godotengine.org/) games with the power to load different games without restarting the wrapper.
+NGP (New Game Project) is a multiplayer wrapper for [Godot](https://godotengine.org/) (version 3) games with the power to load different games without restarting the wrapper.
 Executable file is available in the releases page.

 It was mainly created to make creating and playing multiplayer games quick and easy, as it comes built in with a system to host and join other people (with a join-code and key instead of IP directly), and makes it so games don't have to set up a server connection in order to use the multiplayer features Godot provides.

+This project is archived now due to lack of interest.

 ## Carts